LilianaOSullivan/ilo/docs/docs/Development/API Usage.md

 # API Usage

-This section documents the usage of Ilo as a backend; It is highly recommended to have glanced at the [architecture](/ilo/Architecture) section, this section assumes some technical insights of Ilo.
+This section documents the usage of Ilo as a backend; It is highly recommended to have glanced at the [architecture](/ilo/Architecture) section; this section assumes some technical insights of Ilo.

-A client must at minimum support
+A client must, at minimum, support

 * **WebSockets**: This is a requirement for the sending of messages between Potion and the client.
 * **JSON Parsing**: The information exchanged within the WebSocket connection is in a JSON format, and as such is essential to the understanding of the information exchanged.